leorules/CSGOBETPROFITS.github.io/_posts/2016-1-7-LowLandLions-vs-Orbit fe.md

 LowLandLions on the other hand are also lacking in one thing.
 Skill.
 However they have had some close games against Ephihany Bolt and they have actually won a game out of their past 5 matches.
 Last time i checked, the odds were like 15-85 (LowLandLions- Orbit fe).
 They are probably gonna change.
 My bet: Low on LOWLANDLIONS.
-Reason: Both teams are bad but I think LowLandLions have more experience and a little more skill than Orbit fe and if the odds are that juicy for LowLandLions, then wy not?
+Reason: Both teams are bad but I think LowLandLions have more experience and a little more skill than Orbit fe and if the odds are that juicy for LowLandLions, then why not?